py1150/data_warehouse/README.md

     - allocate enough space to avoid insertion errors

 Below all tables and columns are listed.
-If a data type out of the usual choice (i.e., _VARCHAR_ for character and _INTEGER_ for numeric) was used, the datatype and a comment is noted next to the column name.
+If a data type out of the usual choice (i.e., _VARCHAR_ for character and _INTEGER_ for numeric) was used and/or a restriction was applied, the datatype/the restriction and a comment is noted next to the column name.
 For, the complete list of the assigned data types for every column, please refer to _sql_queries.py_ (create_table_queries).

-- e.g., column gender is filled with 1 character with 1 byte ('F' or 'M') --> we can assign a fixed one-byte character: CHAR(1)

-Insertion
-- when inserting we
-    - create a temporary staging table
-    - we insert into the final tables from the staging tables
-    - we only select distinct rows
-    [- delete the staging table after we are done]

 **Fact Table**
 1. <corn>songplays</corn> - records in event data associated with song plays i.e. records with page ```NextSong```
-    - songplay_id
-    - start_time
+    - songplay_id: we generate an index number; it should not be empty to identify the record --> integer with identity(0,1) NOT NULL
+    - start_time: date with time information; it should not be empty to identify the record --> timestamp NOT NULL
+        - _Note_ to obtain the information in timestamp format it needs to be converted from an integer format from the source.
+This was achieved as outlined in: https://docs.aws.amazon.com/redshift/latest/dg/r_Dateparts_for_datetime_functions.html (_for this and further references see section below_)
     - user_id
-    - level
-    - song_id
-    - artist_id
-    - session_id
+    - level: the number of characters is limited to 4 ASCII characters --> 4 bytes --> CHAR(4)
+    - song_id: alphanumeric string with fixed length --> CHAR(18)
+    - artist_id: alphanumeric string with fixed length --> CHAR(18)
+    - session_id: it should not be empty to identify the record; NOT NULL
     - location
     - user_agent